Primary

 Set the bench to about 30-45 degrees.
 The arm path should be between a Y (straight forward) and a T (straight out)—roughly 135 degrees from your torso.
 Keep thumbs up.
 Use extremely light weight, often just 2-5 lbs.
 You should feel this deep between and below your shoulder blades.

-Want Trap-3 Raise in your program?
+See where Trap-3 Raise fits in your weekly plan

 Lie face down on an incline bench set to 30-45 degrees.